Paul Weyrich: Political activism

-Political activism (1973–2008)

-In 1973, persuading Joseph Coors to put the money in, Weyrich and Edwin Feulner founded The Heritage Foundation as a think tank to counter liberal views on taxation and regulation, which they considered to be anti-business.
-While the organization was at first only minimally influential, it has grown into one of the world's largest public policy research institutes and has been hugely influential in advancing conservative policies.
-The following year, again with support from Coors, Weyrich founded the Committee for the Survival of a Free Congress (CSFC).
+In 1973, persuading Joseph Coors to support it financially, Weyrich and Edwin Feulner co-founded The Heritage Foundation as a think tank to counter liberal views on taxation and regulation, which they considered to be anti-business.
+While the organization was at first only minimally influential, it grew into one of the world's largest public policy research institutes and has been hugely influential in advancing conservative policies.
+The following year, in 1976, again with support from Coors, Weyrich founded the Committee for the Survival of a Free Congress (CSFC).

-The CSFC, founded by Weyrich, "became active in eastern European politics after the Cold War.
+CSFC "became active in eastern European politics after the Cold War.
 Figuring prominently in this effort was Weyrich's right-hand man, Laszlo Pasztor, a former leader of the pro-Nazi Arrow Cross Party in Hungary, which had collaborated with Hitler's Third Reich.
-After serving two years in prison for his Arrow Cross activities, Pasztor found his way to the United States, where he was instrumental in establishing the ethnic-outreach arm of the Republican national Committee."
+After serving two years in prison for his Arrow Cross activities, Pasztor found his way to the United States, where he was instrumental in establishing the ethnic-outreach arm of the Republican national Committee," author Martin Lee wrote in 1997.

 Under Weyrich, the CSFC proved highly innovative.
 It was among the first grassroots organizations to raise funds extensively through direct mail campaigns.
 It also was one of the first organizations to tap into evangelical Christian churches as places to recruit and cultivate activists and support for social conservative causes.
 In 1977, Weyrich co-founded Christian Voice with Robert Grant.
-Two years later, with Jerry Falwell, he founded the Moral Majority (1979–1989).
+Two years later, in 1979, he co-founded the Moral Majority with Jerry Falwell.